Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Experimental Results

 \section{Experimental Results}

-The goal of the vehicle is to navigate autonomously in the city shown in Fig. \ref{fig:town01} using the hGAIL agent's architecture with mid-level BEV input generation \footnote{The code and videos for this paper are available on Github at: https://github.com/gustavokcouto/hgail}.
+The goal of the vehicle is \diffa{to learn} to navigate autonomously in the city shown in Fig. \ref{fig:town01} using the hGAIL agent's architecture with mid-level BEV input generation, \diffa{and subsequently generalize its driving skill to a new town.}